 - You can add a few more spices to the meat mixture.
 A pinch of red chili flakes to add some heat or even maybe a dash of cumin to balance things out.

-Tips for Assembling the Sfiha Meat Pie
+Assembling the Sfiha Meat Pie

 - Spread the meat mixture in a thin layer.